- My name is Shalev Man, I'm a professional photographer and artist since 2009.

-- I take portraits for executives, actors, models, artists, businessmen and anyone else who needs quality, professional photos for publishing, PR, or personal use.
-I am also working on my own independent visual projects.
+- I photograph portraits for executives, actors, models, artists, businessmen and anyone else who needs quality, professional photos for publishing, PR, or personal use.

 After that, building the concept.